itkin/proselytism/README.md

 # Proselytism

-Document converter, text and image extractor using OpenOffice headless server, pdf_tools and net_pbm
+Document converter, text and image extractor using OpenOffice headless server (JOD or PYOD converter), pdf_tools and net_pbm

+Handled formats for document conversion : odt, doc, rtf, sxw, docx, txt, html, htm, wps

 ## Note

-This gem has been originally written for as a RoR 3.2 engine running on Ruby 1.8.7.
+This gem has been originally written as a RoR 3.2 engine running on Ruby 1.8.7.
-It should be framework agnostic and has been tested on Ubuntu and MacOSX.
+It is framework agnostic and has been tested on Ubuntu and MacOSX.

-Due to its dependency to system_timer it doesn't work with ruby 1.9.x
+However due to its dependency to system_timer it doesn't work with ruby 1.9.x (feel free to fork and remove this dep, last ruby versions don't need it anymore)

 ## Installation